TheSnekySnek/Teaching-HEIGVD-AIT-2020-Labo-Docker/README.md

   RUN command 1 && command 2 && command 3
   ```

+  If we use multiple run commands, docker will only rebuild the image with the new command and the ones that follow.

+  If we put each one in a single line, docker would have rebuilt the whole image.

   There are also some articles about techniques to reduce the image
   size.
 Try to find them.
 They are talking about `squashing` or
   `flattening` images.